Nevada National Security Site Tour

-The Nevada National Security Site has served as a vital waste disposal resource in the nation-wide cleanup of former nuclear research and testing facilities.
-State of the art waste managements are housed at the NNSS, hosting a safe, permanent disposal site for the U.S. department of Energy and the U.S. Department of Defense.
-Here, a variety of low-level waste, mixed low-level waste, radioactive waste are safely and responsibly stored in excavated disposal cells within an area of the NNSS.
+The Nevada National Security Site has served as a vital waste disposal resource in the nationwide cleanup of former nuclear research and testing facilities.
+State of the art waste managements are housed at the NNSS, hosting a safe, permanent disposal site for the U.S. Department of Energy and the U.S. Department of Defense.
+Here, a variety of low-level waste, mixed low-level waste, and radioactive waste are safely and responsibly stored in excavated disposal cells within an area of the NNSS.

-Another stop on the tour is Sedan Crater, one of the largest man-made craters on earth.
+Another stop on the tour is Sedan Crater, one of the largest man-made craters on Earth.
 The test was conducted to gain a better understanding of excavation, in regard to possible construction of canals, harbors, highway and railroad cuts through mountains, open pit mining, and quarry construction-related projects.
-Formed in 1962, the experiment incorporated a 104-kiloton thermonuclear device and underground detonation, which moved 12 million tons of earth.
-As a result, the explosion left a massive crater, 1,280 feet in diameter and 320 deep.
-To put this into perspective, the force of this grater released seismic energy equivalent to an earthquake with a magnitude of 4.75 on the Richter Scale.
+Formed in 1962, the experiment involved a 104-kiloton thermonuclear device and underground detonation, which moved 12 million tons of earth.
+As a result, the explosion left a massive crater, 1,280 feet in diameter and 320 feet deep.
+To put this into perspective, the force of this crater released seismic energy equivalent to an 4.75 magnitude earthquake on the Richter Scale.

 T-1 Training Area

-In addition to gaining an understanding of nuclear experiments, the Nevada Nuclear Security Site also offers a radiological/nuclear weapons of mass destruction training center.
-Founded to increase the domestic preparedness to combat terrorist threats, the NNSS invites all first responders to participate in this free training, in order to better understand proper response to terrorist use of radiological or nuclear weapons of mass destruction.
+In addition to an understanding of nuclear experiments, the Nevada National Security Site also offers a radiological/nuclear weapons of mass destruction training center.
+Founded to increase the domestic preparedness to combat terrorist threats, the NNSS hosts first responders who participate in trainings in order to better understand proper response to terrorist use of radiological or nuclear weapons of mass destruction.
 On site, visitors will see a variety of simulated emergency scenarios, which serves as a training site for participants in this course.
-Low-level radioactive debris created during various nuclear detonations on site are still scattered throughout the T1 site, and create a perfect training environment for emergency responders.
+Low-level radioactive debris created during various nuclear detonations on site are still scattered throughout the T-1 site, creating a perfect training environment for emergency responders.

 Apple 2 Houses

-The first nationally televised nuclear test, Annie, was conducted in 1953.
+Annie, the first nationally televised nuclear test, was conducted in 1953.
 In order to gain a better understanding of nuclear blasts on a modern community, the Federal Civil Defense Administration constructed a series of typical American houses built out of different materials, scattered a variety of distances from ground zero.
-The homes were staged just like a regular, lived-in residence, outfitted with an automobile parked out front, furniture, appliances, food, and even mannequins outfitted in J.C.
-Penney clothing which simulated the people who might actually live here.
+The homes were staged just like a regular, lived-in residence, outfitted with an automobile parked out front, furniture, appliances, food, and even mannequins wearing JCPenney clothing.
 Scientists were interested in understanding what would happen if a typical home were exposed to an atomic blast and if a nuclear blast would effect the engine of the vehicles parked outside.
-Homes closest to the blast were obliterated, but several others withstood the blast and are a point of interest on the NNSS Tour today.
+Homes closest to the blast were obliterated, but several others withstood the blast and are a point of interest on the NNSS tour today.